keboola/connection-docs/transformations/snowflake/index.md

 SELECT 'first', CURRENT_TIMESTAMP, 12.5;
 {% endhighlight %}

-or you can create the table directly with character columns (and rely on implicit casting to char):
+Or, you can create the table directly with character columns (and rely on implicit casting to char):

 {% highlight sql %}
 CREATE OR REPLACE TABLE "test" (ID VARCHAR, TM VARCHAR, NUM VARCHAR);